rwieruch/blog_robinwieruch_content/react-usereducer-vs-usestate.md

 <hr class="section-divider">

 The decision whether to use useState or useReducer isn't always black and white.
 There are many shades of grey in between.
 However, I hope the article gave you a few key understandings on when to use useState or useReducer.
+Here you can find a {{% a_blank "GitHub repository" "https://github.com/the-road-to-learn-react/react-hooks-usestate-vs-usereducer" %}} with a few examples.
 The following facts give you a summarized overview, however they only reflect my opinion on this topic:

 **Use useState if:**